pasabanov/riju/README.md

 # Riju

+> This is a fork of the original projet.
+Some information may not apply to this project.
+This file will be modified later.

 Riju is a very fast online playground for every programming language.
 In less than a second, you can start playing with a Python interpreter or compiling [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL) code.